 Let's get down to the nitty-gritty.

-Step 1.
-Insert the DVD into DVD-ROM.
+1. Insert the DVD into DVD-ROM.

-If you computer doesn't come with a DVD-ROM (which is most likely the case, since many modern PCs are dropping the DVD drive), you can purchase an external disc drive that supports a USB connection.
+If your computer doesn't come with a DVD-ROM (which is most likely the case, since many modern PCs are dropping the DVD drive), you can purchase an external disc drive that supports a USB connection.

-Step 4.
-Tick the Titles you want to rip.
+4. Tick the Titles you want to rip.
 You can select all or a few.
 You can also use the built-in player to preview each chapter, and decide which ones you want to digitize.

-Note: If you only want to upload portions of a DVD to YouTube, you can use the edit tool in VideoProc to cut the video.
-If the DVD is too long, you can use VideoProc to split the video, without re-encoding or losing quality.
+Note: If you only want to upload portions of a DVD to YouTube, you can use the edit tool in VideoProc Converter to cut the video.
+If the DVD is too long, you can use VideoProc Converter to split the video, without re-encoding or losing quality.
 Then you can upload the video clips to YouTube, and group them into one playlist.

-Step 5.
-Click the Target Format, and select YouTube MP4.
+5. Click the Target Format, and select YouTube MP4.

-Step 6.
-Click Run to rip DVD into YouTube-compatible MP4.
+6. Click Run to rip DVD into YouTube-compatible MP4.

 Bonus Tips: Besides uploading DVDs to YouTube, you can also back up DVDs to the local drive of the computer.
-VideoProc offers 6 modes to back up the DVD, namely, Main Copy, Title Copy, ISO, VIDEO_TS, MKV Copy, and H264 MKV.
+VideoProc Converter offers 6 modes to back up the DVD, namely, Main Copy, Title Copy, ISO, VIDEO_TS, MKV Copy, and H264 MKV.
 Also, you can digitize the video into MP4, HEVC, MOV, AVI and other formats you prefer.

 Before you get started, please note that YouTube will take down copy-right protected content and even ban your channel.
 Make sure you own the DVD.
 YouTube also add a feature on March 17, 2021, that can warn creators about copyright issues.
 The feature is called Checks during the upload flow.

-Step 1.
-Click the Create Button (camcorder icon) next to your profile photo.
+1. Click the Create Button (camcorder icon) next to your profile photo.

-Step 2.
-Hit Upload video.
+2. Hit Upload video.

-Step 3.
-Drag and drop the ripped DVD to the uploading box, or select from the folder.
+3. Drag and drop the ripped DVD to the uploading box, or select from the folder.

-Step 4.
-Enter video title, description and filling in other information when necessary.
+4. Enter video title, description and filling in other information when necessary.